 Back in 2009 I wrote a piece about how much I love randomization in games – often in extreme cases.
 While the premise was built on a pen and paper game that took the idea to a very fun place.

 The off color dice in Star Wars PnP gave a full creative licence to the Game Master to do amazing things to the person, situation, and campaign.
-The game was far better for it.
+The game was far better for it, another great one that sound interesting is the review of king casino online game, next one to try on, you only have to deposit and start with the game.
 I even loved the randomization of a bad luck roll that cost me a perma-death member of my Blood Bowl team (in that same article).
 That was always part of the game and the chance that that could happen made the game have consequence and tension.
 I could easily avoid that chance by not playing that character but I would lose more games because of it.
-Choice and consequence are exciting things in games and sometimes I feel like we are seeing less of both.
+Choice and consequence are exciting things in games and sometimes I feel like we are seeing less of both, but that’s why gambling games are interesting.

 I do agree that randomization should not be tied to – or a result of – monetary investment.
 This is the slippery slope where video games are heading (or at, depending on perspective) and once again it is up to the consumer base to send a message by voting with their wallet.
 It has been demonstrated that some people actually like that opportunity to exchange their time for money and as such many of these titles will see success with the model and continue to build those contingencies in.